 Who should executive Masters students contact for immigration advice?

-Our team are the only team who are trained to provide immigration advice to our students.
+The International Student Visa Advice Team (ISVAT) are the only team who are trained to provide immigration advice to our students.
 If you have any questions about visas to attend teaching, please contact us directly using our web query form.

 Short Term Student

 LSE advises that if you require a visa to attend teaching, you apply for a Short -term Student visa.

 If you are going to come to the UK several times over the period of your programme, you can apply to enter the UK as a Short-term Student.
 This allows you to stay in the UK for up to six months and is also permitted for 'distance learning' programmes.

 The Short-term Student route is advisable for the following programmes:

 TRIUM Global Executive MBA